Skip to main content

 Q: Can two entities partner on a project and submit an application together?

-A: If a partnership makes sense for your project, one entity will complete an application as the main applicant and may list the partner entity as a subcontractor.
+A: Yes.
+One entity should complete an application as the main applicant and may list the partner entity as a subcontractor.
 Funds will only be disbursed to the main applicant.

 Q: It is stated that first-time applicants will receive extra points.
 How are first time applicants defined?
 When will the extra points be awarded?

-A: A first-time applicant is an independent entity that has not applied for a Materials Managment grant during a previous grant cycle.
-For example: a particular department (Department A) within a government agency is applying for a Materials Managment grant for the first time.
-A different department (Department B) within that same government agency applied for a Materials Managment grant in 2017.
+A: A first-time applicant is an independent entity that has not applied for a Materials Management grant during a previous grant cycle.
+For example: a particular department (Department A) within a government agency is applying for a Materials Management grant for the first time.
+A different department (Department B) within that same government agency applied for a Materials Management grant in 2017.
 Department A would be considered a first-time applicant, even if Department B applied in 2017.
 If you are unsure whether or not you are a first-time applicant, ask us and we will let you know.
-The extra points will be awarded during the main application review.

-Q: Can you describe the difference between the two applications?
+Q: Can you describe the difference between the pre-application and main applications?

 A: The prep-application has a few narrative questions that will ask the applicant to address information about their organization, their project and how it related to the waste prevention funding area, and the community their project serves.
 The main application will ask more detailed questions about your project goals, outcomes, budget, and timelines.